ONSdigital/rm-action-service/API.md

 }
 ```

-An `HTTP 404 Not Found` status code is returned if the action with the specified ID could not be found.
+An `HTTP 404 Not Found` status code is returned if the action with the specified Id could not be found.

 ## Create Action
 * `POST /actions` will create an action.

-**Required parameters**: `caseId` as the ID of the case the action is for, `actionTypeName` as the name of the action type the action is for and `createdBy` as the creator of the action.
+**Required parameters**: `caseId` as the Id of the case the action is for, `actionTypeName` as the name of the action type the action is for and `createdBy` as the creator of the action.

 *Optional parameters:* `priority` as the action priority (1 = highest, 5 = lowest) as passed to the remote handler.